niolabs/docs/docs/blocks/properties/README.md

 Block properties are the configuration fields of a block.

 In the System Designer, when you double-click a block, the configuration panel displays the block's properties.
-The configuration panel for a _Dynamic Fields_ block is shown below.
-It displays four properties: Exclude Existing Fields, Fields, Log Level, and Version.
+The configuration panel for a _Modifier_ block is shown below.
+It displays four properties: **Exclude Existing Fields**, **Fields**, **Log Level**, and **Version**.

 <img src="/img/DF-block-config.png" width="300" />

 The input fields are block properties that can be edited, updated, and saved to create a configured block.

 The property configuration of the block makes it unique.
-A **block type name**—_Filter_, _Dynamic Fields_, _Counter Interval Simulator_—defines the block type and the configurable fields.
+A **block type name**—_Filter_, _Modifier_, _Counter Interval Simulator_—defines the block type and the configurable fields.
 (In the System Designer, this name is abbreviated in a vertical bar on the left side of the block.)
 The unique **block name**, which you define when dragging a new instance of the block type onto the canvas of the System Designer, saves a specific configuration of the block and defines how the block acts on signals.
 All blocks with the same **block name** share a configuration.
 For example, if you change the configuration of your "isWatering" _Filter_ block, the configuration of every "isWatering" block will be be updated to match.
 The unique **block name** is the link to a block's property configuration.
 For this reason, it is good to give your blocks descriptive names that reflect their configured properties.

 ## Property Types